-The Syrian army had surrounded Samaria so that no one could enter or leave the city.
-This war strategy was often used to force the city being invaded to surrender to the army which had surrounded them.
-This was generally because the inability of people to leave or enter meant no trade of food and other items.
+The Syrian army surrounded Samaria so that no one could enter or leave the city.
+This war strategy was often used, to force the city being invaded to surrender to the army which had surrounded them.
+This was generally because the inability of people to leave or enter, meant no trade of food and other items.

-There were four lepers sitting at the gate of the city that were desperate to get some food.
-They considered going into Samaria but knowing that there was no food meant that they could starve to death.
-They also contemplated going to the camp of the Syrians to surrender to see if they would have pity on them and give them something to eat.
+There were four lepers sitting at the gate of the city, that were desperate to get some food.
+They considered going into Samaria, but knew that there was no food in the city.
+This meant that they would starve to death.
+They also contemplated going to the camp of the Syrians, to surrender to see if they would have pity on them and give them something to eat.
 On arriving at the entrance of the Syrian camp, they noticed that the camp was empty.

 The Syrians ran away in fear as the leper’s approached.
-God allowed their feet to sound like that of a mighty army.
-“So they fled away in the twilight and abandoned their tents, their horses, and their donkeys, leaving the camp as it was, and fled for their lives.”
-(2 Kings 7:7) The lepers had more than enough to eat and also to supply everyone in Samaria.
+God allowed their feet to sound like those of a mighty army.
+“So they fled away in the twilight and abandoned their tents, their horses, and their donkeys, leaving the camp as it was, and fled for their lives” (2 Kings 7:7).
+The lepers entered the camp and found it abandoned.
+They found possessions and more than enough to eat and also to supply everyone in Samaria.